 Four guys that sing the Bluegrass harmonies – it's sure to hit that high, lonesome spot in your heart.

 From blistering banjo breakdowns to hard-core country classics,

-The Bluegrass All Stars play ‘em like they ought to be done.
+The Bluegrass All Stars play ‘em like no part'a nothin'.

 Damn, these guys are hotter than my granny's pickles.
 Tastier too.